Table of Contents

 Some colleges and universities offer Master of Fine Arts in Photography programs, which typically take two to three years to complete.
 Completion of a master's degree may qualify graduates for teaching positions at community colleges and universities.

 The career trajectory of people with a Photography degree appears to be focused around a few careers.
-The most common career that users with Photography degrees have experience in is Veterinary Pathologist, followed by Animal Control Worker, Audiologist, Videographer, Drill Press Operator, Substance Abuse Social Worker, Metal Worker, Photojournalist, Certified Professional Organizer, and Ship Captain.
+The most common career that users with Photography degrees have experience in is Veterinary Pathologist, followed by Animal Control Worker, Drill Press Operator, Audiologist, Substance Abuse Social Worker, Photojournalist, Metal Worker, Certified Professional Organizer, Ship Captain, and Videographer.

 |Career||% of graduates||% of population||Multiple|